esacdab/cdab-testsuite/Use Cases/Scenario 2 - Rapid Mapping/integration.md

 ## Development Environment installation procedure

 1. Provision a virtual machine on the target site.
 Preferably with the following specification
-    - 1 CPU, 8GB RAM, 100GB disk
+    - 2 CPUs, 8GB RAM, 30GB disk
     - CentOS 7
-    - Jupyter Notebook (with Python 3 support)
+    - Jupyter Notebook (with Python 3 support), it can also be installed if not present.
     - With data offer access if required

 2. Install, if necessary, conda on the virtual machine and create the conda environment.